Smart Buildings Enabled by 6G Communications: Motivations

-Besides, the high intelligence is another key feature of the SB.
-This indicates that an adaptive mechanism needs to be implemented so that an SB can learn from the collected data and improve itself over time with a high degree of intelligence and autonomy.
-Because of the real-time control requirement and the vast volume of data collected in SBs, traditional processing techniques are not competent anymore and ML stands out and shows its unique advantages and capabilities to deal with big data in SBs \cite{8291120}.
-ML is more computationally efficient and is more suitable for volatile environments.
-In particular, ML is able to extract useful information from massive observed data to make decisions and improve the setting parameters in an iterative way.
-We illustrate a generic schematic of ML in Fig. \ref{machinelearning}.
-Besides, ML could also help with pattern recognition and prediction as well as resource allocation by utilizing historical data, which are helpful for extracting contextual information and providing proactive actions considering long-term objectives.
-In the semantic layer, ML can interpret users' demands and allows demand inputs via voice or other customized interactive ways by pattern recognition.
-ML is supposed to be used throughout the software, processing and reasoning layers as a kernel to construct a complete adaptive mechanism and improves the services provided in SBs according to established objectives.
+Additionally, in the context of 6G, high intelligence is a key feature of SBs.
+It indicates that an adaptive mechanism needs to be implemented such that SBs can learn from collected data and improve over time with a high degree of autonomy.
+Due to real-time control requirements and the vast volume of data collected in SBs, traditional processing techniques are no longer competent, and ML stands out as having uniquely advantageous capabilities to deal with big data in SBs \cite{8291120}.
+ML is also computationally efficient and, thus, suitable for volatile environments, from which it is able to extract useful information from massive observed data to make decisions and improve setting parameters in an iterative manner.
+Moreover, ML is able to conduct pattern recognition and prediction, as well as resource allocation by utilizing historical data, which are necessary for extracting contextual information and providing proactive actions when considering long-term objectives.
+In the semantic layer, ML can interpret users' demands and allow demand inputs via voice or other customized interactive approaches by pattern recognition.
+ML is expected to be used throughout the software, processing and reasoning layers as a kernel from which to construct a complete adaptive mechanism and thus improve the services provided by SBs according to established objectives.
 In the service layer, ML supports a large number of auxiliary functions (e.g., energy saving, space planning, resource coordinating, indoor navigating, positioning, and smart alerting).

-Although indoor VLC and ML enable SBs, SBs also make indoor VLC and ML successes.
-Due to the physical properties of VLC, it suits indoor scenarios and SBs provide such an application scenario for VLC.
-Also, SBs provide reliable and sufficient transmit power for VLC.
-For ML, SBs not only offer sufficient power for computing but also provide tremendous storage space and processors to carry out fast big data analytics.
-For clarity, we depict the interdependent relation among the SB, indoor VLC, and ML in Fig. \ref{interdependent}.
+Although indoor VLC and ML enable SBs in the 6G era, SBs also reciprocally enable the success of indoor VLC and ML.
+The physical properties of VLC are suited to indoor scenarios, and SBs provide such an application scenario.
+Furthermore, SBs provide reliable and sufficient transmission power for VLC.
+In the case of ML, SBs offer sufficient power for computing and provide a large volume of storage space and processors to carry out rapid big data analytics.
+We depict the interdependent relation among the SB, indoor VLC, and ML in Fig. \ref{interdependent}.